 1. Periodic anchoring of checkpoints on Ethereum

-2. Increased security thanks to Ethereum
+2. Enhanced security thanks to Ethereum

 The advantages of using Layer 2